finos/rune-dsl/documentation/mapping.rst

 RosettaPath Expression
 ----------------------
-A rosettaPath expression is similar to a path expression except that it examines the path in the resulting rosetta object that leads to this object.
+A rosettaPath expression checks the path through the rosetta document that leads to the current rosetta object.
+The path provided can start from any level in the document; in order for the condition to be true then the current path has to end with the given path.

 e.g. ::